Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Live Action TV

 The Vampire Diaries is facing danger of this in the later seasons.
 Just about the entire main cast has committed acts so reprehensible that they're no better off than the villains of the show.
-This probably accounts for the popularity of Big Bad Klaus and his family, who have recently been granted their own spin-off series.
+This probably accounts for the popularity of Big Bad Klaus and his family, who were granted their own spin-off series.

 Soap Operas and Teen Dramas often fall into a variant of the trope.
 Instead of all sides of the conflict being evil, Rule of Drama destroys all chance of lasting happiness.
 Thus, there is no point in rooting for a character you know is going to end up suffering.
 In soap operas, both sides of the conflict can end up being completely unsympathetic despite not being evil.
 The heroes are usually Too Dumb to Livepurity sues.
 The villains, while sometimes interesting, pick up the Idiot Ball a lot and have inconsistent motives.

 Too many VH-1Reality Show series to count.
 Even the celebrities we're supposed to feel sorry for are complete Jerkasses.
 In fact, the only one we can stand the whole time is Dr. Drew himself.